digital nomad visa

 2. Malta

-Malta’s recent introduction of the “Nomad Residency Permit” for non-European Union citizens put this dreamy Mediterranean island on the map as a digital nomad hotspot worth considering.
+Malta’s introduction of the “Nomad Residency Permit” for non-European Union citizens put this dreamy Mediterranean island on the map as a digital nomad hotspot worth considering.

 Located between Italy and the northern coast of Africa, the country of Malta is composed of several small islands at a crossroads of cultures, well known for perfectly warm and sunny weather year-round.
-Well connected for travel, this is a fantastic, central location from which to explore the region.
+Well-connected for travel, this is a fantastic, central location from which to explore the region.

 Despite being a small island country, Malta has high-speed internet that is perfect for digital nomads, as well as a handful of coworking spaces and great cafes to work from.
+Its relatively low cost of living compared to other European destinations (budget around €1500 per month) is also a welcomed treat for nomads on a budget.

 • Cost of Visa: €300 per each applicant or dependent family member